 If the root disk of your system and any other disks involved in the reinstallation were not under VxVM control at the time of failure and reinstallation, then the reconfiguration is complete at this point.
-For information on replacing disks, see "Removing and Replacing Disks" in the "Administering Disks" chapter of the Veritas Volume Manager Administrator's Guide.
-There are several methods available to replace a disk; choose the method that you prefer.

 If the root disk (or another disk) was involved with the reinstallation, any volumes or mirrors on that disk (or other disks no longer attached to the system) are now inaccessible.
 If a volume had only one plex contained on a disk that was reinstalled, removed, or replaced, then the data in that volume is lost and must be restored from backup.